 Key Users: Progressive farmers Secondary Users: Machine operators, Agronomists

-Progressive farmers – They can monitor their organization, schedule jobs, and document observations made on the field.
-They have high level knowledge on farming and agriculture, but they are not experts.
-From the technology point of view, they are advanced users of technology and want to incorporate novelty features in their daily life.
-They see and value the benefits that technology brings.

-Machine operators – Anytime that a new job is scheduled they will be notified about it (existing functionality).
-They have enough knowledge on farming and technology.
-Therefore, no additional training or tutorial is needed.

-Agronomists – Experts that can give an opinion when needed.
-If there is a problem that goes beyond the knowledge of the farmer, experts will be alarmed to help and give their opinion or possible solutions to the problem.
-They know how to interact with the technology and don’t need any kind of introduction or tutorials.

-Key users: Progressive farmers Secondary users: Machine operators, Agronomists

 Project Constraints

 Mandated Constraints

 2.1.1 iOS version

 Description: The mobile application built for iOS devices will operate using the version of the iOS – iOS 12.
 Rationale: Given the time constraint of the project, there will be not enough time to develop the application to be supported on multiple version of operating systems.
 Fit criterion: The built product shall be usable by all users that use iOS version 12 on their devices.